Moderation-of-unLinkable-Endorsements/anchor-token-rs/README.md

-# anchor-token-rs
+# ihat-rs

-A Rust implementation of the Anchor token cryptographic protocol, as designed by the MoLE collaborators — a pairing-free, issuer-hiding endorsement scheme over NIST P-256.
+A Rust implementation of the ihat cryptographic protocol, as designed by the MoLE collaborators: a pairing-free, issuer-hiding endorsement scheme over NIST P-256.
 A client obtains a blind endorsement from an anchor, then redeems it with a 1-of-n OR-proof that hides which anchor issued it.